September 19, 2019

 Town & Country Compounding has access to a unique moisturizing compounding base called MucoLox™.
 Its polymer network provides improved moisturization that will not easily wash away.
 Active pharmaceutical ingredients may be added to it.

-Possible Benefits of MucoLox™
+Possible Benefits of MucoLox™:

 Joint and Nerve Pain